Chicago Union Station needs a new entrance at Van Buren Street

 A Platform for Chicago’s Future

-Amtrak is moving forward with a plan that does not driven by a vision.
+Amtrak is moving forward with a plan that is not driven by a vision.
 We are in this position because Illinois does not have a long-range, integrated rail plan.
 Nor does it have a funding stream to implement such a plan.

 Help us build support for an Illinois Integrated Network Plan so that we can make the most of every opportunity.